cjhang/notes/Astro-ph/astroph2021.md

 1. [Borlaff et al.](arXiv:2105.09315v1) This work has systematically compared the magnetic field oritation at different wavelength (Far-IR 154um+3cm+6cm).
 They found the polarisation at different wavelength may not trace the same magnetic field structure.

+[Leindert A Boogaard et al.][arXiv:2105.12489v1] This is a non-detection paper, but it quite important contrains for future deeper survey.
+The authors made used of the Lya galaxies in the Hubble Ultra Deep Field found by Muse HUDF survey.
+Then, their redshift were comfirmed from following-up spectral observations from MOSFIRE and KMOS which make it is possible to stacking their dust continuum and molecular lines with known accurate redshift.
+Howerver, they did not detect CO and CI and even dust continuum.
+These star-forming galaxies are found to be metal poor, indicating the difficulties to detect their melecular gas and dust.

 # Reviews

 Dar matter and early Universe: a review [arXiv:2104.11488](https://arxiv.org/abs/2104.11488)